 No temperature checks will be taken during morning drop-off.

 Exterior doors will be used when appropriate in the Lower School, but interior hallways are available in most circumstances.

-Parents are permitted to enter the building for morning drop-off but must be masked and should not linger for an inordinately long period of time.
+Parents are permitted to enter the building for morning drop-off but must be masked.

 “Drop-in” care before or after school is available.

 Among other benefits, the use of masks eliminates the need to quarantine in many circumstances.
 In addition, these protocols served the school very well this summer for our successful summer camp programs.